fileNameConversionSpec subclause to specify one or more patterns to be used in generating new file names based on old file names. Used with

 Only the database can generate and manage OMF file names.
 Typically, substituting the name of a different disk group or a different OMF location into an OMF file name does not produce a valid file name in the new destination.
 To convert OMF file names for storage in another OMF location, use an alternative such as a

 FORMAT clause with these commands to specify the new output location and allow the database to manage the specific output file names.

 Specifies pairs of strings used to convert the file names.
-You can use as many pairs of primary and standby replacement strings as required.
 For example, you could set the string pattern to a value such as:

 In this example,

 Note: You can specify multiple pairs of primary and standby replacement strings for this parameter, however, starting with Oracle Database 12c Release 2 (12.2), Oracle recommends that you limit the number of pairs to 99.

 Example 4-17 Using DB_FILE_NAME_CONVERT with a Single Conversion Pair

 /disk1/oradata/prod/, whereas tablespace